 - Administrator: The administrator is elected through the General Assembly of Members for a 3-year term, which can be renewed.

 - Manager: The General Assembly of Members can grant a legal assignment allowing managers to serve as the legal representative of a company.
-Moreover, administrators have the authority to appoint managers as the legal representative for specific activities of the organization.
+Moreover, administrators have the authority to appoint managers as the legal representative in Guatemala for specific activities of the organization.

 - Legal representation through a power of attorney: A power of attorney is granted to a person to act as the legal representative of an organization.
 The permitted actions and period for which the power is granted must be clearly stipulated.
 Note that the power of attorney must be issued by the legal representative or the General Assembly of Members.

-What can a legal representative do?
+What can a legal representative in Guatemala do?